Jayne Ozanne: Church activism

 Ozanne served her first period on the General Synod of the Church of England from 1999 to 2004.
 In 2014, she decided to become more publicly engaged with the sexuality debate within the Church.
 In 2015, she was elected back onto the General Synod.
 She has since been heavily involved in campaigning for equal rights for the LGBTI community.
 She has been described as "one of the Church of England's most influential evangelical campaigners".

-Ozanne has called for the anti-LGBT verses in The Bible to be looked at again.
+Ozanne has called for the anti-LGBT verses in the Bible to be looked at again.
 She believes that they have been misinterpreted, stating "Until William Wilberforce came along, many evangelicals fundamentally believed it was right to treat black people as slaves."

 She resigned as a member of the government's LGBT+ advisory panel in March 2021, accusing equalities ministers Liz Truss and Kemi Badenoch of "creating a 'hostile environment' for lesbian, gay, bisexual and transgender people" and "claiming she had sat in meetings with the pair and 'been astonished about how ignorant they are'".

 Ozanne is founder of the Ban Conversion Therapy coalition.
 In November 2021 at Middle Temple, Ozanne participated in a debate on conversion therapy with CEO of Stonewall Nancy Kelley and "gender-critical" barrister Naomi Cunningham.

 Ozanne Foundation

 Ozanne is director of the Ozanne Foundation, granted charitable status in 2018.
 The Bishop of Liverpool Paul Bayes is chair of the foundation.
 The Ozanne Foundation works with religious organisations to end discrimination based on sexuality or gender.

 In June 2020, the Ozanne Foundation created an inter-religious advisory board to fight discrimination.
 Members of the board include Dr Jagbi Jhutti-Johal, Anil Bhanot, Ursula Halligan, Dilwar Hussain, Laura Janner-Klausner, Frederick Hyde-Chambers, Hannah Brock Womack, Revd David Mayne, and Revd Michaela Youngson.

 In December 2021, the Ozanne Foundation Awards presented awards to Gregory Cameron, Alicia Kearns, Helena Kennedy, Baroness Kennedy of The Shaws, and Jeremy Marks, for what Bayes described as "significant impact on the lives of LGBT+ people, particularly those living in faith settings".
 Ozanne said: "I am thrilled that we are able to recognise some of our unsung heroes who have given so much in the fight for equality".

+On 22 November 2024, Ozanne was made a Doctor of the University of Kent.
+Professor Ben Cosh gave her oration and she then gave a speech in Canterbury Cathedral.

+Ozanne obtained a research fellowship in 2025.

+Politics

+In the 2025 Guernsey general election, Ozanne stood as an independent candidate for the States of Guernsey.
+On 18 June 2025, she was elected a deputy with 6,197 votes.
+In July 2025, she became vice-president of the Committee for Employment & Social Security.